andruhon/gaunt-sloth-assistant/README.md

 ### Other AI providers
 Any other AI provider supported by Langchain.js can be configured with js [Config](./docs/CONFIGURATION.md).
+For example, Ollama can be set up with JS config (some of the models, see https://github.com/andruhon/gaunt-sloth-assistant/discussions/107)

 ## MCP (Model Context Protocol) Servers